Telehealth and Telemedicine

 Your doctor’s office can help you understand what telehealth options they offer.

-* Conditions that can be treated via telemedicine as well
+* Conditions that can be treated via telemedicine as well (coverage may vary by plan)

 Your doctor’s office can help prepare you for a telehealth visit.
 You may need access to a specific website, portal or mobile app for your visit.
 Others may offer telehealth via phone only.